School Report Card

 Our district works on a continuous improvement model and we use data to continue providing curriculum support and on-going professional development.
 Data analysis is critical to targeting specific areas in different schools to ensure that we make consistent gains in all areas of the school system.
 There are many additional key factors that determine the quality of a school.
 We are proud of our teachers; they are among the most highly qualified in the state.
 Our focus is to prioritize the classroom in our decision making process and to align our budget to teaching and learning.

 We have excellent opportunities available in our schools including: Freshman Academy, Early College Experiences, Health and Wellness Initiatives, Child Nutrition activities, and programming such as the Multi-Tiered Systems of Support approach for academic and behavior interventions, enrichment, athletics, clubs, after-school programming, academic events and competitions, STEM and Arts opportunities, and Career Technical Education Programming.
 These programs and others work together for the success of each student.

 We offer a wide range of opportunities for students, while attending to the individual student’s needs.
 We have an excellent collaborative relationship with Western Carolina University and Southwestern Community College.
 We continually work with our higher education partners in projects, grant writing, sharing resources and research.
 Partnerships with our stakeholders and our families are critical to the success of our students and our community.

 We are privileged to live, study and work in the beautiful Smoky Mountains.
 It is important that we recognize and encourage our students to embrace a sense of place.
 We honor our mountain traditions, history and culture.

-Please feel free to review our data and contact me with any questions you may have.
+Please feel free to review our data and contact us with any questions you may have.
 Thank you for your support of Jackson County Public Schools.